 Emphasis on quality management and leadership in the organisation

 A commitment to verifiable data and methods in the decision-making process

 The goal of these principles can be described in terms of increase and reduction.
-Any project incorporating Six Sigma principles should experience an increase in profits and customer satisfaction, reducing costs, pollution, and process cycle time.
+Any project incorporating Six Sigma principles should experience increased profits and customer satisfaction, reducing costs, pollution, and process cycle time.

 What is the Main Difference between Lean and Six Sigma?